Turing-School-Projects/eth-crowdfund-fe/README.md

 The [back-end](https://github.com/Eth-Crowdfund/eth_crowdfund_be) for this project was built in Python with a Flask framework.

 ## Future Iterations
+  * Integrate a stable coin(DAI, USDC, USDT, etc.)
+  *
+  * Deploy to the Main Ethereum Network

 ## Project setup
 ```